wkrea/git-cop/README.md

     blocking* and is always meant to be positive/uplifting.
   - :white_check_mark: - Signifies approval of a pull request.
 The author can rebase onto `master` and delete the feature branch at this point.
-- If the pull request discussion gets noisy, stop typing and switch to face-to-face chat.
-- If during a code review, additional features are discovered, create stories for them and return to reviewing the pull request.
+- Use face-to-face communication if a pull request's written discussion gets lengthy/noisy.
+- Create new tasks/actions if additional features are discovered during a code review to avoid delaying the finishing of the code review.
+Return to reviewing the pull request afterwards once the tasks have been logged.
 - The author, not the reviewer, should rebase the feature branch onto `master` upon approval.
+- Avoid reviewing your own pull request before rebasing onto `master`.
+Have another pair of eyes review your code first.
 - Ensure the following criteria is met before rebasing your feature branch to `master`:
   - Ensure all `fixup!` and `squash!` commits are interactively rebased. *Avoid rebasing these onto the `master` branch!*